 My mother suffered from Rheumatoid arthritis for a very long time, and her condition worsened, and she could not walk or stand even for five minutes.
 After trying a couple of treatments and visiting a few hospitals, nothing positively affected her.
-We decided we would consult even Sri Ramakrishna once the doctors examined her condition and informed her that it is better to undergo knee replacement surgery as the damage is severe.
-The doctor explained about the procedure and also how it works.
-So my mother decided to undergo surgery.
-The surgery was done quickly, and she was within two days.
-Now my mother is healthy and can walk around with no pain.
+We decided we would consult even Sri Ramakrishna once the doctors examined her condition and informed her that it is better to undergo therapy.
+The doctor explained how it works.
+She is undergoing therapy and we can see a drastic change in her and she is able to move around without pain.
 Thank you, Sri Ramakrishna hospital, for your immediate response and treatment.

 My father-in-law suffered from rheumatoid arthritis for a long time, and his condition worsened.
 Even after trying a couple of treatments and visiting a few hospitals, nothing positively affected him.
-We consulted Sri Ramakrishna upon a friend's reference; the doctors informed us that it is better to undergo total knee replacement surgery as the damage is severe.
-The surgery was done in no time.
+We consulted Sri Ramakrishna upon a friend's reference; the doctors informed us that it is better to take medications along with medications.
+The treatment started in no time.
 Thank you, Sri Ramakrishna hospital, for your immediate response and treatment.

-Our Department of Rheumatology has treated over 20,000+ patients with arthritis treatment over the last 47 years.
-Our highly experienced rheumatoid arthritis specialist will ensure you receive the best arthritis treatment Coimbatore.
+Our Department of Rheumatology has treated over thousands of patients with arthritis treatment over the last 7 years.
+Our highly experienced rheumatoid arthritis specialist will ensure you receive the best arthritis treatment in Coimbatore.

 Our highly experienced rheumatoid arthritis specialist have immense experience in providing the best arthritis treatment in Coimbatore.